jajja/jorm/README.md

 # jORM

-jORM is a lightweight Java ORM, it does not aim at solving every database problem.
+jORM is a lightweight Java ORM.
+It does not aim at solving every database problem.
 It primarily cures the boilerplatisis that many Java solutions suffer from, while exposing the functionality of the JDBC through a convenient interface.

 ## Getting started